 “Geo’s Giant Sales Tax” I like how it looks and I like how it sounds.

-Spending your life making mistakes, is still better than sitting around doing nothing.
+Spending your whole life making mistakes is still better than sitting around doing nothing.

 I think that like the Ed Sullivan Show killed circuses, HBO and Netflix are killing stand up comedy.